unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. What can we learn about the "in-between" space from the lecture?

+    A It leads to increased levels of stress.

+    **B It provides time for detachment and recovery.**

+    C It blurs the boundaries between work and home life.

+    D It encourages greater mental engagement and productivity.

 2. According to the lecture, what may undermine the positive effects of commuting?

+    A Focusing on the road map.

+    B Getting off at the wrong bus stop.

+    C Taking a longer commute every day.

+    **D Dwelling on the negatives of the workday.**

 3. Which of the following is mentioned in the lecture as a means of making our commute more positive and fulfilling?

+    A Spending less time on the road.

+    **B Engaging in conversations with friends.**

+    C Watching the changing scenery along the way.

+    D Choosing comfortable means of transportation.

 # Unit 6 For every question there is an answer